spshant/dotnet-framework-early-access/release-notes/NET48/dotnet-48-changes.md

 * Fixed the DeadLock issue faced during creation of Spellchecker while Finalizer is ending another Instance.
 Under certain circumstances, WPF applications using the spell-checker that use custom dictionaries could throw unexpected excpetions and crash [646599, PresentationFramework.dll, Bug, Build:3646]
 * Addressed the issue where GroupItem headers containing an Expander were not announced correctly by screen readers [646633, PresentationFramework.dll, Bug, Build:3646]
 * Fixed WPF issue of not creating correctly-size rendertarget for mixed-mode child windows.
 Under certain circumstances, per-monitor DPI aware applications that host WPF based controls or plugins were not rendering the WPF window fully [646801, wpfgfx_v0400.dll, Bug, Build:3646]
 * Addressed the restore issue of Window.Left & Window.Top.
 When WPF applications are running in per-monitor aware mode, saving the value of Window.Left and Window.Top at application end, and restoring the values to a Window prior to creation upon the next application launch, was not restoring the application to the same screen position where it was at the time the application was closed.
-[646803, PresentationFramework.dll;PresentationCore.dll;WindowsBase.dll, Bug, Build:3646]
+[646803, PresentationFramework.dll; PresentationCore.dll;WindowsBase.dll, Bug, Build:3646]
 * Fixed the issue where HwndHost does not adapt child-HWND sizing correctly during DPI changes.
 When WPF is run in Per-Monitor Aware mode, controls hosted within HwndHost were not sized correctly after DPI changes (for e.g., when moving applications from one monitor to another).
 This fix ensures that controls hosted so are sized appropriately [646805, PresentationFramework.dll;PresentationCore.dll;WindowsBase.dll, Bug, Build:3646]
 * Fixed the issue of WPF Windows not scaling correctly.
 WPF windows that are parented under native HWND’s, including Windows Forms (using ElementHost), will correctly react to DPI changes and scale themselves appropriately when the dpiAwareness element in the application manifest is updated to “PerMonitorV2” value.
 [478267, PresentationCore.dll,wpfgfx_v0400.dll, Feature, Build:3673]
 * Fixed a race condition where an external process (e.g. anti-virus scanner or search indexer) could block access to temporary files.
 [519951, PresentationCore.dll, PresentationFramework.dll, System.Speech.dll, Bug, Build:3673]